prggmr/zf2-docpx/zend/PubSubHubbub/HttpResponse.rst

 canSendHeaders
 --------------

-.. function:: canSendHeaders([$throw = false])
+.. function:: canSendHeaders()

     Can we send headers?

-    :param bool $throw: Whether or not to throw an exception if headers have been sent; defaults to false
+    :param bool: Whether or not to throw an exception if headers have been sent; defaults to false

     :rtype: HttpResponse